ShandaQ/FinalProject/README.md

     BackEnd: NodeJS, Express, Sentiment-Analysis, Mongoose, MongoDB

    <h1>Future Enhancements</h1>
-      - Allow the user of the app to upoad a picture or video and save it to Mongodb using fsgrid.
+    Allow the user of the app to upoad a picture or video and save it to Mongodb using fsgrid.

-      -On the userside I would like to add a map that talks to a crime api to show and inform the uses of what's going on in their community.
+    On the userside I would like to add a map that talks to a crime api to show and inform the uses of what's going on in their community.
 Awareness is key and information is knowledge.

-    -Complete the "Boss" side code.
+    Complete the "Boss" side code.
 The "Boss" code is a glimpse into what the "higher ups" can view when reviewing officers within their precinct.
-      - I have tried to find an API of Police Officers but have come up short, if anyone can help I would be very thankful.
+      I have tried to find an API of Police Officers but have come up short, if anyone can help I would be very thankful.

   # Ionic Screen Shots